grafana/faro-web-sdk/docs/sources/developer/releasing.md

 It will ask some questions, bump package versions, tag & push.
 CI will pick it up from there and publish to npm.

-Important:\

-1. The version of experimental or beta packages will be set independently.
-2. The version of all other (stable) will be increased to the same version for all of these packages.

 **Note:**
 Before calling `npx lerna version` always ensure that your local main branch is 1:1 with origin/main.